 You do not have to worry about how you will pay for legal services.
 Our team can begin working on your case at no upfront cost.
 We only take our payment from a potential settlement or verdict we win on your behalf.

-Call the Law Office of Cohen & Jaffe, LLP, to discuss your situation and see how our medical malpractice attorneys can help.
+Call the Law Office Of Cohen & Jaffe – Long Island Personal Injury Lawyers to discuss your situation and see how our medical malpractice attorneys can help.
 Whether it involves a treatment or medical procedure, our implied consent lawyers can explain the difference between implied and express consent in more detail and determine your legal options.